 Final Word on House Style Guides

 Without a house stylebook, a company’s content is unlikely to be consistent between articles.
 This can make it more challenging for your brand to build its unique voice in your chosen niche.
-Style sheets can help writers eliminate simple mistakes, reducing the overall workload on copyeditors and creating an overall smoother, more compelling piece of content.
+Style sheets can help writers eliminate simple mistakes, reducing the workload on copyeditors and creating a smoother, more compelling piece of content.

 FAQ About House Style Guides